vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

 ## Flow-Based Model vs VAE and GAN
 Advantages of flow-based models are:
 1. Exact latent-variable inference and log-likelihood (invertible) compared to approximate VAE (compressed) and absent GAN representations (discriminated).
+(Excluding [potential numerical problems](https://arxiv.org/abs/2006.09347)).
-1. Easy to parallelize both synthesis and inference.
+1. Easy to parallelize both synthesis and inference (Exceptions include [autoregressive flow models](https://lilianweng.github.io/lil-log/2018/10/13/flow-based-deep-generative-models.html#models-with-autoregressive-flows)).
 1. Useful latent space similar to VAE, but richer as it is not compressed.
 1. With respect to depth constant memory requirements for gradient calculations thanks to invertibility.